Which do you think is the fastest rackets game in the world?

-For many years, I have maintained that the 18th century game, Rackets (aka Racquets in American English), was the fastest rackets game in the world.
+For many years, I have maintained that the 18th century game, Rackets (aka Racquets in American English), was the fastest racket game in the world.
 I have generally thrown in Jai Alai or Pelota Basque as equally fast sports.
 However, having just spent the better part of an 1/2-hour searching the net for substantiation of my claim, I am confounded to say that it may not be so.
 [I remember losing handsomely a squash match at Queen’s to rackets former world champion and super talented Willie Boone, despite his doubling my age — and he cracked a wicked soft ball.
-Boone is still evidently ruling the rackets world (winning the Masters 40s in 2006).]
+Boone is still evidently ruling the Rackets world (winning the Masters 40s in 2006).]

 Badminton — which claims to be the second most popular participation sport in the world behind soccer/football — is the fastest, with the fastest shuttlecock coming in at 332 kph or 206 mph hit by Fu Haifeng in 2005.
 Here are some interesting facts on badminton courtesy of the BBC which I found through Chanchow’s Asia-loves-fast-sports post.
 This 2006 article by the BBC speaks to this conclusion about badminton; however, there is no reference to rackets (in the “fast” department).
 Some say that Badminton is the fastest growing sport in the world as well.
 Introduced into the Olympics in 1992, badminton was watched by 1.1 billion spectators at its Olympic debut.
 For fun, go to YouTube here and check out this 2007 All England semi-final match involving Fu Haifeng.
-It is rivetting stuff.
+It is riveting stuff.

 Pelota Basque or Jai Alai (as it’s called in the US) – the ball, covered in goat skin, has been measured at 302 kph or 188 mph. (see photo right of a pelota basque player).